Frequently Asked Questions

 Will you provide a device for my child?

 Chartiers Valley School District boasts a 1:1 student-to-device ratio.
-All children in grades K-2 receive a school-issued iPad, and students in grades 3-12 receive a Chromebook.
+All Cyber Academy students receive a school-issued Chromebook.
 Students will need internet access to complete their cyber courses.
 Free or reduced internet is available through the Emergency Broadband Benefit (EBB) program.

 Can my child use their own device to participate in the CV Cyber Academy?

-Students are required to use the district-provided device for the CV Cyber Academy.
+Students are permitted to use their own device or the district-provided device for the CV Cyber Academy.

 What is the role of the parent in the CV Cyber Academy?

 In grades K–5, students require a lot of support from caring adults at home in the online classroom.
 Parents or guardians of elementary cyber students provide the structure a student needs by establishing and managing the daily routine.
 The CV Cyber Academy’s online planner makes it easy for students to keep track of their daily lessons.
-Parents stay in touch with their child's teacher by phone, email, and virtual conferences.
+Parents stay in touch with their child's teacher by email and Office Hours.
 The student’s teacher will contact the parents early in the school year to discuss how they can work together to help students reach their potential.

 Parents of elementary cyber students should plan to: